welpo/RAVPower-FileHub-SD-Backup/README.md

 RAVPower FileHub SD Card backup
 ===============================

 This collection of scripts automate functionality for copying and backing up files using a [RAVPower Filehub](http://amzn.to/2kPs6y7).
-Made for the WD01 Version of the Filehub but seems to work on WD02 and WD03 models as well - but I cannot test that.
+Made for the WD01 Version of the Filehub but seems to work on WD02 and WD03 models as well.

-This version is a variant of the [original scripts](https://github.com/digidem/filehub-config) which suits better my requirements and is intended for traveling photographers that want to backup their SD cards to an portable harddrive.
+This version is a variant of the [original scripts](https://github.com/digidem/filehub-config) which suits better my requirements and is intended for traveling photographers that want to backup their SD cards to a portable harddrive.
+This particular fork adds the ability to backup audio recordings from a Tascam DR-05 and other recorders that use the same folder structure.

 This guide is bare of many of the technical descriptions, so if you are interested in these checkout the original page.